kidrono/Learning-Deep-Learning/README.md

 * [Valerio Velardo - The Sound of AI](https://www.youtube.com/@ValerioVelardoTheSoundofAI) - Great Youtube Channel about AI for audio and music.

-* [Gerald Schuller - GuitarsAI](https://www.youtube.com/@GuitarsAI/featured) - Cool Youtube channel of reshearcher at Fraunhofer IDMT with some interensting courses about DSP, and ML for music.
+* [Gerald Schuller - GuitarsAI](https://www.youtube.com/@GuitarsAI/featured) - Cool Youtube channel of a reshearcher at Fraunhofer IDMT with some interesting courses about DSP, and ML for music.

 * [Mila - Music and AI Reading Group](https://www.youtube.com/@musicaireadinggroup945/featured) - Archive of the recorded lectures from Mila weekly academic seminar about AI for music.